 Which brings me to the most troubling question of all…

 6. Why does innovation seem unnecessary?

-Scroll back up and look at the top 10.
-Nothing ‘innovative’ at all.
+Scroll back up and look at ‘Hattie’s’ (remember–this is a meta-analysis rather than his opinion) top 10.
+Nothing ‘new’ or ‘innovative’ at all.
 A clear, credible teacher that uses formative assessment to intervene and give learning feedback should be off the charts.
 But off the charts how?
 Really good at mastering standards?
 If we take these results at face value, innovation in education is unnecessary.
-Nothing blended, mobile, connected, self-directed, or user-generated about it.
+Nothing adaptive, blended, mobile, connected, self-directed, or user-generated about it.
 Just good old-fashioned solid pedagogy.
 Clear, attentive teaching that responds to data and provides feedback.
 That’s it.

 Unless the research is miles off and offers flat out incorrect data, that’s the path to proficiency in an outcomes-based learning environment.
 The only way we need innovation, then, is if we want something different.

 Education: No Innovation Required; image attribution flickr user usarmycorpofengineerssavannahdistrict